 Ms. Hunt has an extensive portfolio of non-profit work.
 She serves as Chair of the Board of Women’s Campaign International.
 She is a founding member of the board of New Jersey Needs You, a mentoring and skills training program for first generation college students from New Jersey.
 She is on the board of Forte Foundation, having previously served as Chair of the Board.
 Forte is a consortium of major corporations and business schools which encourages women to pursue business careers and graduate studies in business.
 She is a founding member of the board of the Jersey City Fund.

-Brynn joined the WCI team in June 2017.
-In her role as Executive Manager, Brynn is responsible for managing the day-to-day operations of the organization, overseeing WCI’s finances and budget, seeking opportunities for the expansion of international and domestic programs, designing WCI's upcoming programs, and managing all communications and media outreach.
-Additionally, she is the Program Director for WCI's Girls Advocacy and Leadership Series (GALS) - a program that empowers underserved teenage girls in Philadelphia with the skills and confidence to become leaders in their communities.
+Brynn joined the WCI team in 2017.
+In her role as Executive Manager, Brynn has been responsible for managing the day-to-day operations of the organization, designing WCI's upcoming programs, and managing all communications and media outreach.
+Additionally, she is the Program Director for WCI's Girls Advocacy and Leadership Series (GALS) - a program that empowers teenage girls in Philadelphia with the skills and confidence to be leaders in their communities.
 As an awardee of the Mandela Washington Fellowship, Brynn traveled to Kenya to conduct GALS internationally in 2018..
 On the side, Brynn is also a Delegate of the Vision 2020 National Initiative for Gender Equality, a Youth Advisor for International Connector, and a part-time track and field coach at Bryn Mawr College.
 Before joining WCI, Brynn worked at an English-immersion summer program at Robert College in Istanbul, Turkey, where she worked to improve children’s spoken English and designed and taught courses in the arts.
 Brynn graduated from Roanoke College with a B.A. in International Relations and a concentration in Peace and Justice Studies, where her thesis focused on designing an income-generating renewable energy policy for Turkey.